callie

 5. Practice alone time

 Practise leaving your dog alone for short periods of time, even when you’re at home (a crate or a clip station is a great way to do this).
-This can help them learn that being alone is okay, start with short periods of time (5 minutes or less) and give your dog a stuffed Kong or chew bone to distract them, then gradually work up to longer stretches.
+This can help them learn that being alone is okay, start with short periods of time (5 minutes or less) and give your dog a stuffed Kong or chew bone to distract them, then gradually work up to longer stretches, by 15 minutes, 30 and half a day (see next step “Treat the Issue“).
 Even just having your dog clipped up or in a crate as you come and go from the room doing chores is a good way to practise separation.

 Many dogs will be happier in the company of another dog.
 Do you have a nearby friend or neighbour with a dog your dog gets along great with?
 If so, consider if you can leave them together some days – at the other person’s place if it hasn’t been agreed with your landlord.
 Alternatively, doggy daycare or a dog walker can break up a long day away from your dog.